Twitter @epilepsymidwife

 Yes; about 2,500 births occur annually to women with epilepsy in the UK.

-The majority of women treated with antiepileptic drugs (AEDs) have good seizure control.
-However, it is important the GP refers you to a specialist if your epilepsy diagnosis & treatment has not been reassessed recently by an expert medical practitioner in epilepsy; if you are taking sodium valproate; if you have uncontrolled seizures despite taking medication; if you are taking more than one AED; if you have nocturnal seizures; if you have a history of prolonged seizures or if you have been more than two years seizure free whilst taking AEDs.
+The majority of women treated with epilepsy medications have good seizure control.
+However, it is important the GP refers you to a specialist if your epilepsy diagnosis & treatment has not been reassessed recently by an expert medical practitioner in epilepsy; if you are taking sodium valproate; if you have uncontrolled seizures despite taking medication; if you are taking more than one epilepsy medicine; if you have nocturnal seizures; if you have a history of prolonged seizures or if you have been more than two years seizure free whilst taking epilepsy medication.
 If you do not meet any of these criteria, you can still ask for an expert opinion.
 The specialist will provide advice to enable you to make a shared informed decision about your future epilepsy management in preparation of pregnancy & parenting.

 The majority of women have a healthy baby following a normal pregnancy and labour but it is important to reduce the risk of harm through careful pregnancy planning.
-AEDs can be associated with an increased risk of birth defects.
-The risk of these problems is often low but will depend on the type and number of AEDs prescribed; the dosage, family history of congenital malformations and other conditions such as thyroid disease and diabetes.
+Epilepsy medications can be associated with an increased risk of birth defects.
+The risk of these problems is often low but will depend on the type and number of epilepsy medications prescribed; the dosage, family history of congenital malformations and other conditions such as thyroid disease and diabetes.
 A safety leaflet on epilepsy medicines and pregnancy to help patients and their families understand the risks, click GOV.UK

-Do not suddenly stop AEDs without seeking urgent medical advice from your GP/epilepsy specialist.
-Suddenly stopping AEDs can be associated with uncontrolled seizures resulting in serious harm and in rare cases, sudden unexpected death.
+Do not suddenly stop your epilepsy medication without seeking urgent medical advice from your GP/epilepsy specialist/neurologist.
+Suddenly stopping epilepsy medication or missing doses can be associated with uncontrolled seizures resulting in serious harm and in rare cases, sudden unexpected death in epilepsy.
+This risk is increased in pregnancy.

-It is currently recommended in national guidelines in the UK that if you take antiepileptic drugs that your GP prescribes folic acid 5 milligrams once daily for three months before you stop contraception or if there is risk of unplanned pregnancy.
+It is currently recommended in national guidelines in the UK that if you take epilepsy medication that your GP prescribes folic acid 5 milligrams once daily for three months before you stop contraception or if there is risk of unplanned pregnancy.
 The advice recommends that you continue this until you are 12 weeks pregnant as it is thought to reduce the risk of neural tube defects, including spinal bifida [7].
-This dosage of folic acid cannot be bought over the counter; it has to be prescribed by your GP who will ensure this is a safe drug and dosage for you to take with your antiepileptic drug regime.
-There is data that folic acid taken in pregnancy may reduce the risk of a child having autism in women taking AEDs however, further research is required in this area [8].
+This dosage of folic acid cannot be bought over the counter; it has to be prescribed by your GP who will ensure this is a safe drug and dosage for you to take with your epilepsy medication regime.
+There is data that folic acid taken in pregnancy may reduce the risk of a child having autism in women taking epilepsy medications however, further research is required in this area [8].
 Further research is also required into what is the safest dose of folic acid to recommend women with epilepsy take during pregnancy and whether the higher prescribed dose is safe and offers any extra protection [9,10].

 Please click on links for further advice and risk reduction strategies